luontola/tdd-mooc/data/exercises.md

 # Exercise 1: Small, safe steps

+> Here the goal is to learn fast feedback and making changes without breaking things.
+Both are essential skills for TDD.

 Clone the project <https://github.com/luontola/tdd-mooc-small-steps> and follow its instructions.

 The assignment is to *refactor the above code to replace [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) class with [Temporal.PlainDate](https://tc39.es/proposal-temporal/docs/plaindate.html) class.* Repeat this refactoring many times.
 Focus on doing as small changes as possible, so that *all tests will pass between every change*.
 Practice smaller and smaller steps, until you can **do the whole refactoring by _changing only one line at a time_**.